nikitavoloboev/data/docs/web/rss.md

 - [RSS Aggregator for Web3](https://github.com/chainfeeds/RSSAggregatorforWeb3) - Bootstrapping your personal Web3 info hub from more than 500 RSS Feeds.
 - [mior](https://github.com/fuyufjh/mior) - Merge into one RSS.
 - [GORSS](https://github.com/Lallassu/gorss) - Simple RSS/Atom reader written in Go.
 Highly configurable and with themes.
+- [MonitoRSS](https://monitorss.xyz/) - Receive news from sources like YouTube, Reddit, Steam, or any site that supports RSS. ([Code](https://github.com/synzen/MonitoRSS))